reiserlab/Modular-LED-Display/docs/Guidelines.md

 This page uses [kramdown](https://kramdown.gettalong.org/) to generate HTML from the Markdown files.
 If you have any more exciting ideas on how to format your text, for example using tables, syntax highlighting for code blocks, or blockquotes, then have a look at [kramdown's excellent documentation](https://kramdown.gettalong.org/syntax.html) – or just let us know what you want to do.

-# You repo on this page.
+# Your repo on this page

 If you want your git repository included in the page, then please [get in contact](../Contact).
 We could then discuss which menu item would be best fitting your code, hardware, or documentation.
 Here are some hints on how to prepare your documentation for this page.
 In this documentation, we use the following terms: